material-components/material-components-web/README.md

 ### Include CSS for a component

-> Note: This guide assume you have webpack configured to compile Sass into CSS.
+> Note: This guide assumes you have webpack configured to compile Sass into CSS.
 See this [getting started guide](docs/getting-started.md) for pointers on how to configure webpack.

 To include the Sass files for the Material Design button, install the Node dependency: